 If you buy your domain name and get hosting at BlueHost, here’s a handy video.

 If you were in situation 3 above and chose Bluehost then watch this video that walks you through setting up all the tech stuff.

 Be sure to click to full screen and I apologize for the annoying clicking sound that got in there.

 If you are NOT using BlueHost, then …

-Since each host company needs to update and enhance their technology, the best way to install WordPress is to follow their most current instructions.
+Since each hosting company needs to update and enhance its technology, the best way to install WordPress is to follow their most current instructions.

 Hunt down that info.

 Do not hesitate to call them if you struggle to find it or get stuck following it.
 Don’t waste your time.

 Here are some of the popular hosting providers and their WordPress Setup documents.

 Bluehost – Again, remember you can use the video above to go from start to finish to buy your domain name, hosting and install WordPress.
 GO up to the video.
 But if you want their instructions for more detail, go here.